 Statute of Limitations

-Sexual abuse cases brought more than two years after the alleged crime can often be successfully defended under statute of limitations laws in Texas.
-However, writes J.R’s. lawyer, David Matthews, in the lawsuit petition:
+Sexual abuse cases brought more than two years after the alleged crime can often be successfully defended under statute of limitations (SOL) laws in Texas.
+However, J.R’s. lawyer David Matthews argues in the lawsuit charges that fraudulent concealment nullifies the church’s SOL protections in this case.
+The petition reads:

 “Defendants are prevented from relying on any statute of limitations defense by virtue of their acts of fraudulent concealment, because of Defendants’ knowledge of the wrongful acts of Fr.
 Manuel, while allowing him contact with trusting children, their representations that Fr.
 Manuel was fit for priesthood and supervision of children, their silence on his known sexual abuse, and their fixed purpose to conceal the wrong.“